UnaidedColt42/RIdge-Racer-3D-Fan-Net-Disc/README.md

 ## Installation

+(You first need to rename the folder to the game region ID before installing)

 Citra:

 You only have to drop the "romfs" folder to citra's mods folder which is located in C:\Users\[Insert Username Here]\AppData\Roaming\Citra\load\mods